cirruslabs/cirrus-ci-docs/docs/guide/quick-start.md

 ## Post Installation

-Once Cirrus CI is installed for a particular repository, a `.cirrus.yml` configuration file should be added to the root of the repository.
+Once Cirrus CI is installed for a particular repository, you must add either [`.cirrus.yml` configuration](writing-tasks.md) or [`.cirrus.star` script](programming-tasks.md) to the root of the repository.
 The `.cirrus.yml` defines tasks that will be executed for every build for the repository.

 For a Node.js project, your `.cirrus.yml` could look like: